alkorin452/blog/content/about.md

 ## Computer and Peripherals
 - Macbook M1 Pro
-	- This is long due for an upgrade.
-This started as a work laptop and has taken over as an "everything" laptop.
     - I love it!
+Although it's probably due for an upgrade soon.
+    - This started as a work laptop and has taken over as an "everything" laptop.
 - MX Master S3
 	- This has become essential for how I work, it feels weird to use anything else.
 - Apple Magic Keyboard